Non-Uniform Quantum Fourier Transform: Conclusion

 \section{Conclusion}

-We have developed a quantum algorithm for implementing the Type-II non-uniform discrete Fourier transform (NUDFT), which can be straightforwardly extended to the Type-I and Type-III variants.
-Furthermore, we have provided a rigorous error analysis that identifies the dominant sources of approximation error and derives explicit upper bounds on their respective contributions.
-Our analysis demonstrates that the required computational resources scale logarithmically with the inverse of the target precision and polynomially with the number of qubits.
+We have developed a quantum algorithm for implementing the Type-II non-uniform discrete Fourier transform (NUDFT), which can be readily extended to the Type-I and Type-III variants.
+We have also presented a rigorous error analysis that identifies the dominant sources of approximation error and derives explicit upper bounds on their respective contributions.
+The analysis shows that the required computational resources scale logarithmically with the inverse of the target precision and polynomially with the number of qubits.